solana-foundation/solana-improvement-documents/proposals/0023-asynchronous-program-execution-and-broadcast.md

 Leaders are scheduled to propose blocks as they are currently by the LeaderSchedule.

-Builder's are scheduled along side leaders to propose blocks.
+Builder's are scheduled along side leaders to build blocks.
 N number of builders can be scheudled per slot.
 Builder are scheudled at 2x the rate of leaders.
 So for every leader slot, there are N builders producing 2 UserBlocks.